robtweed/qewd-microservices-examples/WINDOWS-IRIS-1.md

         }

-- one that demonstrates a *person* class using Cach&eactute; / IRIS classes.
+- one that demonstrates a *person* class using Cach&eacute; / IRIS classes.
 In this example, I'm using the following (deliberately simple) class definition:

         Class User.Person Extends %Persistent